suryajefferson/SQL_Project_Data_Job_Analysis/README.md

 | Tableau  | 46554        | 97978.08   |
 | Power BI | 39468        | 92323.60   |

-*Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Skills Based on Salary
 Exploring the average salaries associated with different skills revealed which skills are the highest paying.